The Barking Lot

 It’s not all chew toys and tail wagging for every furry friend.
 Anxiety is a widespread obstacle that many dogs and owners endure.
 Some varying causes and stressors may be challenging to avoid, but luckily dog anxiety can be alleviated or lessened.
 As a society, we have expanded our understanding of anxiety disorders within humans, but what about our pups?
-They suffer from similar symptoms, which may seem daunting to tackle; however, we have some simple, go-to tips and tricks to keep your pup calm, cool, and collected!
+They suffer from similar symptoms which may seem daunting to tackle, but we have some simple, go-to tips and tricks to keep your pup calm, cool, and collected!

-There are a handful of common causes known to induce anxiety.
+There are a handful of common causes known to induce various types of anxiety in dogs.
 Knowing these can help owners identify some factors which may be lending to an increase in stress and discomfort.

 - A change in routine or environment including household changes (i.e., loss of a family member or fellow pet)